ashkanmosalla/ashkanmosalla/README.md

 - 💻 I am a highly innovative and motivated water resources engineer at Iran University of Science and Technology,
 - 🌱 I have developed my software development skills as a self-taught programmer, proficient in Python and Machine learning.
-- 💻 I excel at tackling complex water resources chalenges by utilizing the latest academic research, Satellite imagery analyses, performing advanced data analyses and Geospatial data analyses, and implementing efficient ML models.
+- 💻 I excel at tackling complex water resources challenges by utilizing the latest academic research, Satellite imagery analyses, performing advanced data analyses and Geospatial data analyses, and implementing efficient ML models.
 - 📫 How to reach me: ashkan.mosalla76@gmail.com